How to help young kids resist peer pressure and make powerful positive choices when faced with difficult situations.

 Remind your child that social dynamics are ever-changing.
 They change so quickly and frequently that short-term relationships among peers are totally normal and things won’t be like this forever.
-Remind them that school is not forever, even though it may feel like it and that whatever they may be dealing with at that particular moment will be resolved and life will go on.
+Remind them that school is not forever, even though it may feel like it and that whatever they could be dealing with at that particular moment will be resolved and life will go on.

 Frequently Asked Questions About Helping Young Kids Resist Peer Pressure

 Peer pressure can be prevented by paying attention to how you feel and by planning ahead to how you will say now when peer pressure hits.
 If the person is pressuring you, say NO in a firm and assertive way.
 Give an excuse that gets you out of the situation and communicate with your parents about the peer pressure you experienced.
 Try to keep friends around who have the same values and beliefs as you do.

 What can schools do to encourage positive peer pressure?

 Your school can help your child through peer pressure by helping and guiding them towards friends who share similar values in life.
 Peer pressure is negative and choosing the right friends will help your child steer clear of that negative place.